 The above review scores should be interpreted with care, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
 Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 Also, please note that some of the review sites have changed their methodology and reporting over time.

 Below are some additional questions and answers concerning some particular features of the RX10.

-What is the technology behind the imaging sensor in the RX10?
+What is the technology behind the imaging sensor in the Sony RX10?

 The camera features a BSI-CMOS (Backside Illuminated Complementary Metal–Oxide–Semiconductor) sensor.

 Which image processing chip is used in the Sony RX10 to convert the raw signal into an image file and perform noise reduction and image sharpening?